Join us for the NW Energy Coalition’s

 Please join us May 2-3 at the NW Clean & Affordable Energy Conference in Helena, Mont.
 Top energy experts from across the Northwest will address some of our region’s most pressing energy issues.
 This is your chance to network with policy leaders, decision-makers, clean energy activists, Coalition members and allies.

+Montana’s Lieutenant Governor, Angela McClean, will welcome conference attendees and outline the importance of examining Montana’s energy future.
 Northwest Power & Conservation Councilmember Pat Smith of Montana will provide the keynote address.
 Other speakers and panelists will discuss topics such as Montana’s energy export future, regional challenges and opportunities for achieving energy efficiency, and proposed EPA emissions standards for existing power plants.

 Each panel will seek answers to a particular pressing question.
 Those are: